-(d) For the members appointed by the director of the Statewide Office for Suicide Prevention, seven members shall be appointed to initial terms of 3 years, and seven members shall be appointed to initial terms of 4 years.
-For the members appointed by the Governor, two members shall be appointed to initial terms of 4 years, and two members shall be appointed to initial terms of 3 years.
-Thereafter, such members shall be appointed to terms of 4 years.
+(d) Members shall be appointed to terms of 4 years.
 Any vacancy on the coordinating council shall be filled in the same manner as the original appointment, and any member who is appointed to fill a vacancy occurring because of death, resignation, or ineligibility for membership shall serve only for the unexpired term of the member’s predecessor.
 A member is eligible for reappointment.

-(e) The director of the Statewide Office for Suicide Prevention shall be a nonvoting member of the coordinating council and shall act as chair.
+(e) The director of the Statewide Office for Suicide Prevention is a nonvoting member of the coordinating council and shall act as chair.

 (f) Members of the coordinating council shall serve without compensation.
 Any member of the coordinating council who is a public employee is entitled to reimbursement for per diem and travel expenses as provided in s.
 112.061.